awsdocs/aws-amplify-console-user-guide/doc_source/multi-environments.md

 # Feature branch deployments and team workflows<a name="multi-environments"></a>

-The Amplify Console is designed to work with feature branch and GitFlow workflows\.
-The Amplify Console leverages Git branches to create new deployments every time a developer connects a new branch in their repository\.
+Amplify is designed to work with feature branch and GitFlow workflows\.
+Amplify leverages Git branches to create new deployments every time a developer connects a new branch in their repository\.
 After connecting your first branch, you can create a new feature branch deployment by adding a branch as follows:

 1. On the branch list page, choose **Connect branch**\.